Thank you for submitting the form. Your reference number is

 Why burglars are targeting your garage

-Homeowners are being urged to take more care when it comes to garage security, as burglars target cars and other valuables that are surging in value and kept in home garages, detached garages and communal garages, such as those found in apartment buildings.
+Homeowners are being urged to take more care when it comes to garage security, with burglars seeking cars, power tools and other valuables that are kept in home garages, detached garages and communal garages in apartment buildings.

-In addition to cars, garages typically contain hot items for burglars such as power tools, lawnmowers, bikes (with bike theft increasingly dramatically), sporting equipment and even entertainment equipment such as musical instruments, gaming technology and TV screens.
+In addition to cars, garages typically store highly sought-after items such as power tools, lawnmowers, bikes, sporting equipment and even entertainment equipment, such as musical instruments, gaming technology and TV screens.

-Burglars are also becoming more cunning in their acts of crime, narrowing targets down to a specific street or area, and spending typically just eight minutes or less conducting the burglary, with the small space of a garage easy to access and quickly ransack.
+Burglars are also narrowing their targets down to a specific street or area, and spending typically just eight minutes or less conducting the burglary, especially in areas that are easily accessible like garages.

 How to improve your garage security to keep burglars out